-Smith’s dwarf chameleon, is one of the few species in the chameleon family (contrary to popular belief), that can use its colour changing abilities to camouflage itself.
-It will turn green when around grass, brown when in dirt, white on sand, blue in the water; I am not sure they can work around water to be honest.
+Smith’s dwarf chameleon is one of the few species in the chameleon family (contrary to popular belief) that can use its colour changing abilities to camouflage itself.
+It will turn green when around grass, brown when in dirt, white on sand, blue in the water, etc; I'm not sure they can work blue to be honest.

-If I was asked about the Cars’ “Heartbeat City” before 2011, I would offer the following presumption:
+If I were asked about the Cars’ “Heartbeat City” before 2011, I would offer the following presumption:

 If the Cars made their debut during the late 30s, they would have probably been portrayed as a big-band, playing swing.
-Reaching their commercial peak in the mid 40s, they would change label…vocal jazz perhaps.
-If Ric Ocasec was 20 years younger, the Cars self-titled rockabilly debut would have hit the shelves around 1958.
-By 1964 even being an American band, their newest release, could be purchased in all record stores, under a big sign indicating “British Invasion”.
+Reaching their commercial peak in the mid 40s, they would change label - vocal jazz perhaps.
+If Ric Ocasec were 20 years younger, the Cars self-titled rockabilly debut would have hit the shelves around 1958.
+By 1964 - even being an American band - their newest release could be purchased in all record stores, under a big sign indicating “British Invasion”.

-The fact; it was in 1984 “The Cars” reached the peak of their commercial success.
+The fact: it was in 1984 that “The Cars” reached the peak of their commercial success.